 Part-time employees also known as employed on an ongoing basis often work fewer than 38 hours per week.
 They usually work regular hours each week and have the same minimal employment rights as full-time employees.
 Part-time entitlements, on the other hand, will usually have a daily calculation.

 Casual employment contract

 This type of letter allows employees to work for a company on an as-needed basis.
 Casual employees, unlike permanent employees, have no fixed commitment in front of continuous employment and often operate on an ad hoc basis (so the work hours are irregular).
-Company pays the casual employees for the hours they worked and have the option to refuse shifts.
+The company pays the casual employees for the hours they work and has the option to refuse shifts.
 Informal employment comes with an hourly loading to compensate.